sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/index.md

 ## Welcome to my page

-I have a kubernetes cluster on DigitalOcean.
-It uses Nginx Ingress controller.
+I like working with Kubernetes so I have a k8 cluster that uses Nginx Ingress controller.
 I have several repository on Github that deploys on my k8 cluster using my [Helm chart](https://github.com/sonamsamdupkhangsar/sonam-helm-chart).